thunderbird/webext-support/wrapper-apis/README.md

-## HowTo: Update add-ons for Thunderbird 78 using wrapper APIs
+## Update add-ons for Thunderbird 78 using wrapper APIs

 While we encourage authors to follow the WebExtension concept and try to use WebExtension/MailExtension APIs and write dedicated experiments for functions not yet available, we do know that this is not an easy task.